mhx/dwarfs/doc/dwarfsck.md

   Path to the filesystem image.

 - `-d`, `--detail=`*value*:
   Level of filesystem information detail.
-The default is 2.
-Higher values mean more output.
-Values larger than 6 will currently not provide any further detail.
+This can be a numeric level between 0 and 6, or a comma-separated list of feature names.
+The default corresponds to a level of 2.

 - `-q`, `--quiet`:
   Don't produce any output unless there is an error.